zipwith/mil-tester/README.md

 with a small number of new tests.
-Some details in the ways that this test suite has been configured were motivated more by the goal of testing the implementation of tester than by the goal of testing mi-tools.
+Some details in the ways that this test suite has been configured were motivated more by the goal of testing the implementation of tester than by the goal of testing mil-tools.
 I hope this will be a good starting point for a more substantial test suite, but there is much room here for rationalizing, reorganizing, and expanding the current version.